tzucker02/tzucker02/README.md

 |---|------------------|---|---|
 |   | 2023 - 01   | Word, EndNote, Excel | Wrote technical document describing the various aspects, problems and solutions when using EndNotento to create references in a grant application|
 |   | 2023 - 02   | Slidedog, Powerpoint, Dropbox, Drive, A/V miscellaneous | Set up, implemented and brought to fruition presentation to NCI site visit committee|
-# Full text of readings for the Online Masters at Boston University(OMDS)
+# Full text of readings for the Online Masters at Boston University-OMDS
 | Project Link | Completion Date | Tools | Project Description |
 |---|---|---|---|
 | [Whirlwind Tour of Python](https://github.com/tzucker02/Data-science-readings/blob/main/Boston%20University/Full%20Texts/A%20Whirlwind%20Tour%20of%20Python.pdf) | 2025-02 | PDF | A Whirlwind Tour Of Python |